Khao Piak Sen

 Rice-tapioca noodles in clear chicken-pork broth with crispy garlic, fried shallot, lime.
 Lao breakfast or anytime soup.

 Vientiane street kitchens; the noodle (sen) is hand-cut from a rice-flour-and-tapioca-starch dough, giving the chewier-than-pho texture that defines it.
-The dish is the closest Lao cousin to Vietnamese bánh canh and likely crossed during the 1893–1945 French Indochina decades.
+It belongs to the same Southeast Asian rice-tapioca noodle family as Vietnamese bánh canh — both thick and chewy, with bánh canh often described as a variation of khao piak — though which came first is unsettled.

 Thick chewy noodles, faintly translucent, bedded in a clear amber broth slick with chicken fat.
 Crispy fried garlic and shallot scattered on top, blood-coagulate cubes (optional), shredded chicken.
 Squeeze of lime at the table; the broth turns slightly cloudy.

 Noodle dough is roughly 2 parts rice flour to 1 part tapioca; the tapioca delivers the bouncy chew that pure rice flour can't.
-Cut sen are boiled in a side pot, never in the broth — released starch would cloud the soup, breaking the dish's clear-stock identity.
+The cut sen are traditionally boiled directly in the broth, and the starch they release thickens it to a faintly creamy, spoon-coating body — that gentle cloudiness is the dish's signature, not a flaw.

 Variations